propelling-coding/Void-gaming-tutorial/README.md

 # Steam and other useful packages

 At this point, we are ready to install steam.
 There are two ways to do this - native (xbps steam) and flatpak steam.
 Native xbps steam has the advantage that it will integrate into the void system more easily, however there may be more compatibility issues as it doesn't have flatpak runtime.
 I have not had issues with it though.
 Another advantage is if you have multiple drives, flatpak can become a hassle.
-See the later chapter on multiple drives.
+See the later section on multiple drives.

 If you have chosen xbps steam, simply install it as you would expect: